Winner-ai-max/zero_day/README.md

-This is a non empty README explaining vagrant
+This is a non empty README on vagrant task